ldrobnik/10dlc/docs/10dlc.md

 ## Registering a 10DLC campaign

 Once you've [registered your brand](#registering-a-10dlc-brand), you must register your campaign to tell TCR how you're going to use 10DLC messaging.
-Each 10DLC campaign should describe your specific use case and the actual content of your SMS and MMS messages.
+Each 10DLC campaign should describe your specific use case and the actual content of your SMS or MMS messages.

 Follow the steps in this section to register your 10DCL brand through Wavix.